telerik/reporting-docs/knowledge-base/shrink-textboxes-with-no-data.md

 ---
-title: How do I 'shrink' TextBoxes that have no data?
+title: How do I 'shrink' TextBoxes that have less data than the item's dimensions can accommodate?
-description: This article elaborates on how to hide TextBox item if it has no data
+description: This article elaborates on how to hide TextBox item if it has no data or how to shrink it if the data is less than what the item can accommodate
 type: how-to
-page_title: How do I 'shrink' TextBoxes that have no data?
+page_title: Make TextBoxes smaller when the data allows it
 slug: shrink-textboxes-with-no-data
 position:
 tags: